Pediatric Subspecialty Match

 ROLs may only be submitted through CaRMS Online.

-An applicant agrees that their ROL, giving their preferred list of residency programs, is to be the sole determinant of the order of their preference for matching to the residency programs to which they have applied.
+Applicants agree that their ROL, giving their preferred list of residency programs, is to be the sole determinant of the order of their preference for matching to the residency programs to which they have applied.

 12. Qualifications for licensure